-Wet or Rusty Pipes as Indicators of Roof Leaks
+Spotting Trouble: Wet or Rusty Pipes as Indicators of Roof Leaks

-Look for any wet or rusty pipes inside your house.
+Look for any wet or rusty pipes inside your home.
 Damp pipes indicate a gap in their installation that allows rainwater to enter through the roof.
-If you notice wet pipes in the attic of your home, call a roofer immediately.
+The seals may be broken.

-Warning Signs on Your Roof: Missing or Curled Roof Shingles
+Warning Signs on Your Roof: Missing or Curled Shingles

 Ideally, you should call a contractor to inspect your roof twice a year to ensure that everything is in good shape.
-However, we advise visually inspecting your building every month and calling a roofer to inspect it after harsh weather conditions.
+However, we advise visually inspecting your property every month and calling a roofer to inspect it after harsh weather conditions.

-Regardless of the type of drip, immediately call a roofer to come and inspect the roof and ensure that you take preventative measures such as covering the leak up with a tarp until the work can be scheduled.
+Regardless of the type of drip, call a roofer to come and inspect the roof and ensure that you take preventative measures such as covering the leak up with a tarp until the work can be scheduled.

 Identifying Leaks: The Role of Damaged Roof Vents